bakerboy448/qbit_manage-wiki/Docker-Installation.md

 `docker run -it -v <PATH_TO_CONFIG>:/config:rw bobokun/qbit_manage`

 * The -it allows you to interact with the script when needed.
-  * For example, it's required in order to go through the OAuth flow while connecting to Trakt or MyAnimeList.

 * The -v <PATH_TO_CONFIG>:/config:rw mounts the location you choose as a persistent volume to store your files.
   * Change <PATH_TO_CONFIG> to a folder where your config.yml and other files are.